jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 One of the advantages of programming is that I can take a series of steps and make them a one line command which the computer does for me.

-You now know one way to make a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want.
-Happy Trails!
+You now know one way to make a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want

 Would you like to test :doc:`/how_to/calculator`?